chou-yue/ess-cl-mri-nomogram/README.md

-# MRI-based Prediction Model for Differentiating Endometrial Stromal Sarcoma from Cellular Leiomyoma
+# Differentiating Endometrial Stromal Sarcoma from Cellular Leiomyoma Based on a Nomogram Integrating Multimodal MRI and Clinical Data

 This repository contains the R code for developing and validating a prediction model to differentiate endometrial stromal sarcoma (ESS) from cellular leiomyoma (CL) using MRI-based features.